oiiku/oiiku-ring-env/README.md

 # oiiku-ring-env

-Creates factory functions for creating ring handlers that operate in a specific environment.
+Utility for creating ring handlers that use a specific provided config/env.

 Does not use singletons or global vars to achieve this, the end result is fully functional.